drhsqlite/fossil-mirror/www/rebaseharm.md

 Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins in its blockchain.
 Hence, once again, rebase can be seen as an attempt to work around limitations of Git.
-Wouldn't it be better to fix the tool rather that to lie about the project history?
+Wouldn't it be better to fix the tool rather than to lie about the project history?

 ## 7.0 Cherry-pick merges work better then rebase